Or, "What the hell is so special about an eclipse, anyway?"

 Also, in Turkey we saw three bright red solar prominences

-that looked like rubies in the silver diadem.
+that looked like rubies in the silver tiara.

 The 360-degree Sunset